banasrini/Atmel-Temp-Sensor-Demo/README.md

 **software**

 	1. Windows PC.
+	2. Sign up for [PubNub](https://admin.pubnub.com/#/register?encryptedPassword=&last=&company=&phone=&email=&first=), and get a set of publish and subscribe keys.
-	2. Install Atmel Studio 6.2
+	3. Install Atmel Studio 6.2
-	3. Install updates to Atmel Studio as suggested during installation
+	4. Install updates to Atmel Studio as suggested during installation
-	4. Install terminal software like putty or teraterm (I have used putty)
+	5. Install terminal software like putty or teraterm (I have used putty)
-	5. Download the files from INSERT LINK TO DROPBOX HERE
+	6. Download the files from INSERT LINK TO DROPBOX HERE

 ### Connecting the hardware to make sense